anestisb/android-prepare-vendor/README.md

 For latest Android Nexus devices (N5x, N6p, N9 LTE/WiFi), Google is no longer
 providing vendor binary archives to be included into AOSP build tree.
-Officially it is claimed that all vendor proprietary blobs have been moved to `/vendor` partition, which allegedly doesn't need build from users.
+Officially it is claimed that all vendor proprietary blobs have been moved to `/vendor` partition, which allegedly doesn't need building from users.
 Unfortunately, that is not the case since quite a few vendor executables, DSOs and APKs/JARs required in order to have a fully functional set of images, are present under `/system`, although missing from AOSP public tree.
-Additionally, if `vendor.img` is not generated when `system.img` is getting built, a few bits are broken that also require manual fixing (`/system/vendor` symbolic link, bytecode product packages, vendor shared libs dependencies, etc.).
+Additionally, if `vendor.img` is not generated when `system.img` is prepared for build, a few bits are broken that also require manual fixing (various symbolic links between two partitions, bytecode product packages, vendor shared libs dependencies, etc.).

 Everyone's hope is that Google **will revise** this policy for Nexus devices.
 However until then, missing blobs need to be manually extracted from factory images, processed and included into AOSP tree.
-This processing steps are evolving into a total nightmare considering that all recent factory images have their bytecode (APKs, JARs) pre-optimized to reduce boot time and their original classes.dex stripped to reduce disk size.
-As such, these missing pre-built components need to be repaired/de-optimized prior to be included since AOSP build is not capable to import pre-optimized modules as part of the makefile tree.
+These processing steps are evolving into a total nightmare considering that all recent factory images have their bytecode (APKs, JARs) pre-optimized to reduce boot time and their original `classes.dex` stripped to reduce disk size.
+As such, these missing pre-built components need to be repaired/de-optimized prior to be included, since AOSP build is not capable to import pre-optimized modules as part of the makefile tree.

 Scripts & tools included in this repository aim to automate the extraction, processing and generation of vendor specific data using factory images as